oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-business-logic-out-of-the-presentation-layer/rule.md

 ---

-It's common for business logic to be added directly to the presentation layer.
-When building ASP.NET MVC systems, this typically means that business logic is added to controllers as per the following example:
+​​It's common for business logic to be added directly to the presentation layer.
+When building ASP.NET MVC systems, this typically means that business logic is added to controllers as per the following example:​
+ ​
 [[badExample]]
 | ![ Although this application clearly has repository and business logic layers, the logic that orchestrates these dependencies is in the ASP.NET Controller and is difficult to reuse](business-logic-presentation-layer-bad.png)